Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Up or Down & Rainbow Suit

 * This is the same as the *Up or Down* variant but with a rainbow suit added as a 6th suit.

+### Dual-color Suits (with 5 suits)

+* 5 suits are changed to be "touched" by two separate colors:
+  1. Teal (blue / green)
+  2. Lime (green / yellow)
+  3. Orange (yellow / red)
+  4. Cardinal (red / purple)
+  5. Indigo (blue / purple)
+* The standard color clue types are available.

+### Dual-color & Rainbow Suits (with 4 suits)

+* 3 suits are changed to be "touched" by two separate colors:
+  1. Green (blue / yellow)
+  2. Purple (blue / red)
+  3. Orange (yellow / red)
+* A rainbow suit is added as a 4th suit.
 * All color clues will "touch" the rainbow suit.
+* There are only 3 types of color clues available:
+  1. Blue
+  2. Red
+  3. Yellow

+### White Suit (with 4 suits)

+* The purple suit is replaced by a white suit.

+### White Suit (with 3 suits)

+* The blue suit is replaced with a white suit.
+* The red and purple suits are removed.

+### White & Rainbow Suits (with 5 suits)

+* The red suit is replaced by a white suit.
+* The purple suit is replaced by a rainbow suit.

+### White & Rainbow Suits (with 4 suits)

+* The yellow suit is replaced by a white suit.
+* The red suit is replaced by a rainbow suit.
+* The purple suit is removed.